zBreeez3y/EventCodeInfo/README.md

 3. Select File->Export
 4. Change the type from "Script" to "Application" and save the file
 5. Control-click the ".app" file and add to dock
+#### Note
+You can also use the Python3 version on macOS.
+I installed Homebrew and reinstalled Python3 through that which uses a version of the Tkinter module that works correctly on macOS.